usagitoneko97/klara/A4.Cfg/readme.md

 ```

 ### Placing φ-Functions
-With dominance frontier, the phi function can be now place strategically.
-But in order to further minimize the number of phi function, liva variable analysis can be use to find out whether the phi function for that particular variable is needed or not.
+With dominance frontier, the φ-function can be now place strategically.
+But in order to further minimize the number of φ-function, liva variable analysis can be use to find out whether the φ-function for that particular variable is needed or not.

 ## Creating a test
 Section here will discuss on how to create a test fixture and ways to assert it.